Gary, Indiana: Education

 Three school districts serve the city, and multiple charter schools are located within the city.

 Public schools

-Most public schools in Gary are administered by the Gary Community School Corporation.
-The other public schools within the city are administered by Lake Ridge Schools Corporation, which is the school system for the Black Oak neighborhood and unincorporated Calumet Township.
+Most areas of Gary are within the Gary Community School Corporation.
+Other areas within the city are administered by Lake Ridge Schools Corporation, which is the school system for the Black Oak neighborhood and unincorporated Calumet Township.
 Due to annexation law, Black Oak residents retained their original school system and were not required to attend Gary public schools.
 In 1927, it was mandated that Black students attend a separate high school.
+A few parts of Gary to the southeast are in the River Forest Community School Corporation.

 Charter schools

 Charter schools in Indiana, including those in Gary, are granted charters by one of a small number of chartering institutions.
 Indiana charter schools are generally managed in cooperation between the chartering institution, a local board of parents and community members, salaried school administrators, and a management company.
 Charter schools in Gary as of 2011 include Thea Bowman Leadership Academy, Charter School of the Dunes, Gary Lighthouse Charter School (formerly Blessed Sacrament Parish and Grade School), and 21st Century Charter.